ydahal1/ydahal1/ReadMe.md

 I know you are here for jokes, No worries !!
 Here are some new ones.
 Keep checking back for more laugh-out-loud jokes, brought to you by the dynamic duo of Chat GPT and GitHub Actions! __If they are not funny, blame OpenAI__

-What musical instrument is found in the bathroom?
-A tuba toothpaste.
+Why did Dracula lie in the wrong coffin?
+He made a grave mistake.

 [
-Thu Aug  7 00:31:54 UTC 2025
+Fri Aug  8 00:31:12 UTC 2025
  ]